 Cards aren't apps, but they can still offer great interactivity through expansion, Modals/Dialogs and buttons.
 Use these Elements to their full advantage to keep the Card itself simple.

-Now Assistant centers around the principle of atomic design.
+Digital Assistant centers around the principle of atomic design.
 That means rather than giving a

 div a class that you then define in CSS, you start describing the look with the classes of your